-a) Does the Lead Agency require families to report a non-temporary change in a parent's
+a) Does the Lead Agency require families to report a non-temporary change in a parent's eligible activity?

+b) Any additional reporting requirements during the 12-month eligibility period must be limited to items that impact a family's eligibility (e.g., income changes over 85 percent of SMI or that impact the Lead Agency's ability to contact the family or pay the child care providers (e.g., a family's change of address, a change in the parent's choice of child care provider).

+Check and describe any additional reporting requirements required by the Lead Agency during the 12-month eligibility period.
+Check all that apply.

+Additional changes that may impact a family's eligibility during the 12-month period.

-☑ Changes that impact the Lead Agency's ability to contact the family.
+Changes that impact the Lead Agency's ability to contact the family.
 Describe:

 Clients are required to report changes in their address within 10 days of the change so that they will be able to receive all correspondences sent to them.

 Changes that impact the Lead Agency's ability to pay child care providers.
 Describe:

 Clients are required to request a transferdate when they want to change child care providers.
 Failure to do so will mean the new child care provider may not receive payment.

 Any additional reporting requirements that the Lead Agency chooses, as its option to require from parents during the 12-month eligibility period, shall not require an office visit.
 In addition, the Lead Agency must offer a range of notification options to accommodate families.

 c) How does the Lead Agency allow for families to report changes to ensure that reporting requirements are not burdensome and to avoid an impact on continued eligibility between redeterminations?
 Check all that apply.

-Phone
+Phone Phone

-☑ Email
+Email

-☐ Online forms
+Conline forms

 Extended submission hours

-✓ Postal Mail
+Postal Mail

-▼ FAX
+FAX

-✓ In-person submission
+In-person submission

+Cother.